-Behind the Shot(s): Sand Dunes in the Fog
+Behind the Shot: Sand Dunes in the Fog

 This is the photo I ultimately took, and the one I’m going to discuss today:

 I also took a few other drone photos with more of a close-up/abstract feel.
-This article would be too long if I went into all the steps I followed for each of those images as well, but everything is basically the same, from camera settings to basic post-processing.
+This article would be too long if I went into all the steps I followed for each of those images as well, but everything is essentially the same, from camera settings to basic post-processing.

 Here are my three favorites among those variations: